-On this small island (374 km2), with its population of 270 000, rapid economic and demographic growth is putting increasing pressure on the environment and natural resources.
+Mayotte became the 101st French département on 1 April 2011.
+On this small island (374 km2) in the Indian Ocean with a population of 279,000, significant economic development and population growth is putting increasing pressure on the environment and natural resources.

 What's new in Mayotte?

-Natural resources: groundwater protection and management
+Groundwater management: protection and sustainable management

 © BRGM - Nicolas Ollivaud